Ratstail91/Toy/c-api/toy_interpreter_h.md

 ### bool Toy_injectNativeFn(Toy_Interpreter* interpreter, const char* name, Toy_NativeFn func)

-This function will inject the given native function `func` into the `Toy_Interpreter`'s current scope, with the name passed as `name`.
+This function will inject the given native function `func` into the `Toy_Interpreter`'s current scope, with the identifer as `name`.
 Both the name and function will be converted into literals internally before being stored.
 It will return true on success, otherwise it will return false.

 The primary use of this function is within hooks.

 ### bool Toy_injectNativeHook(Toy_Interpreter* interpreter, const char* name, Toy_HookFn hook)

-This function will inject the given native function `hook` into the `Toy_Interpreter`'s hook cache, with the name passed in as `name`.
+This function will inject the given native function `hook` into the `Toy_Interpreter`'s hook cache, with the identifier as `name`.
 Both the name and the function will be converted into literals internally before being stored.
 It will return true on success, otherwise it will return false.

+Hooks are invoked with the `import` keyword within Toy's scripts.

 ### bool Toy_callLiteralFn(Toy_Interpreter* interpreter, Toy_Literal func, Toy_LiteralArray* arguments, Toy_LiteralArray* returns)